Volunteer in Africa on the carnivores of the Cape Floral Kingdom: Surveying Cape leopards and biodiversity in the fynbos

-Other mammal species present in the area (you can visit a neighbouring game farm on your day off to see many of the ones you miss during the expedition surveys): Cape buffalo, Cape mountain zebra, Burchell’s zebra, giraffe, black wildebeest, greater kudu, grey rhebok, mountain reedbuck, klipspringer, grey duiker, Cape grysbok, eland, bushbuck, steenbok, springbok, red hartebeest, blesbok, vervet monkey, Cape fox, bat-eared fox, aardvark, aardwolf, honey badger, Cape genet, mongoose, Cape clawless otter, Cape hare, red-tailed rock rabbit, rock hyrax or dassie, crested porcupine and various bat species identified by previous expeditions.
+Other mammal species present in the area (you can visit a neighbouring game farm on your day off to see many of the ones you miss during the expedition surveys) include: Cape buffalo, Cape mountain zebra, Burchell’s zebra, giraffe, black wildebeest, greater kudu, grey rhebok, mountain reedbuck, klipspringer, grey duiker, Cape grysbok, eland, bushbuck, steenbok, springbok, red hartebeest, blesbok, vervet monkey, Cape fox, bat-eared fox, aardvark, aardwolf, honey badger, Cape genet, mongoose, Cape clawless otter, Cape hare, red-tailed rock rabbit, rock hyrax or dassie, crested porcupine and various bat species identified by previous expeditions.

 Your typical day begins early in the morning with breakfast.
 You will then split into small groups to complete the research tasks assigned to you for the day.
 Depending on your task, fitness level and skills, you may leave base in a vehicle, on a mountain bike or on foot.
-Also depending on the task, you will return to base for a lunch break with time for a siesta during the hottest part of the day, or you may stay out in the field for the day with a lunch pack.
-Everyone will return to base for dinner.
+You will return to base for a lunch break and then depart for fieldwork again until dinner, or you may stay in to enter data into the expedition laptop(s).
 There will be a daily debriefing session before dinner, where you will report back on your day’s activities.
 After dinner, we will have talks, discussions and brainstorming/planning sessions for the next day.
 There will additionally be the occasional nocturnal survey too.

 Please note that every team member will be rotated through all activities.
-A cook will prepare our meals at base camp where you will return to eat, rest and have a shower.
+A cook will prepare all meals at base camp where you will return to eat, rest and have a shower.

 At 1.2 million sq km, South Africa is the world's 25th largest country.
 It is incredibly biodiverse, with habitats ranging from forest to savannah, grassland, thicket, karoo, desert and fynbos.
 South Africa is also very rich in wildlife, and is a favoured Big Five safari destination.